OllieWP/ollie-dash/readme.txt

 == Description ==

 This plugin is a companion plugin for the Ollie FSE theme.
-It allows you to setup the theme quickly.
+It allows you to set up the Ollie theme quickly.

 == Installation ==